-At this stage, EFRAG suggests that the IASB focuses on targeted improvements to current requirements in IAS 32 and other standards (including IAS 33), particularly on improvements to disclosure requirements and the classification guidance on complex instruments with contingent settlement provisions.
+At this stage, EFRAG suggests that the IASB focuses on targeted improvements to current requirements in IAS 32 and other standards (including IAS 33).
+In particular, EFRAG suggests that the IASB pursues improvements to disclosure requirements and the classification guidance on complex instruments with contingent settlement provisions, including those that are mandatorily convertible or written down on a 'non-viability' event.
 EFRAG notes that the DP already identifies some solutions to the issues that arise in practice with IAS 32 which could be a good basis for further discussions.
-For example, the IASB could consider benefiting from the work in developing the DP and improving IAS 32 by:
+For example, the IASB could draw on the work in developing the DP and consider improving IAS 32 by:

-- improving disclosure requirements for equity instruments, particularly those with contingent settlement provisions; - incorporating some of the detailed guidance in paragraphs 4.45 to 4.66 of the DP focused on variables that have resulted in questions and difficulties when applying the fixed-for-fixed condition (e.g. reference point to determine whether the transaction involves foreign currency, anti-dilution provisions and time value of money); - improving the requirements for indirect obligations in paragraph 20 of IAS 32; - incorporating some of the IFRS IC Agenda Decisions that include an analysis of IAS 32, particularly on instruments with contingent settlement provisions; and - incorporating IFRIC 2 Members' Shares in Co-operative Entities and Similar Instruments into IAS 32.
+- improving disclosure requirements for equity instruments, particularly those with contingent settlement provisions; - incorporating some of the detailed guidance in paragraphs 4.45 to 4.66 of the DP focused on variables that have resulted in questions and difficulties when applying the fixed-for-fixed condition (e.g. reference point to determine whether the transaction involves foreign currency, anti-dilution provisions and time value of money); - improving the requirements for indirect obligations in paragraph 20 of IAS 32; - incorporating some of the IFRS Interpretations Committee ('IFRS IC') Agenda Decisions that include an analysis of IAS 32, particularly on instruments with contingent settlement provisions; - incorporating IFRIC 2 into IAS 32; and - considering further the accounting for written put options over non-controlling interests.